 Let your gentle spirit be known to all men.
 The Lord is near.Philippians 4:5(NASB)

-The next exhortation from Paul to this community of Christians is to.. let your gentleness be known to all men – the Lord is near.
-Gentleness is one of the fruit of the Spirit that is manifested in a life that is abiding in Christ, walking in the Spirit, trusting in God, demonstrating His love to others and obeying His word.
+The next exhortation from Paul to this community of Christians is: "Let your gentleness be known to all men – the Lord is near."
+Gentleness is one of the fruit of the Spirit that is manifested in a life that is abiding in Christ, walking in the Spirit, trusting in God, demonstrating His love to others and obeying His Word.

 The fruit of gentleness is an attribute that should be evident to all people – both those that are saved and the unsaved.
 It suggests one who is kind and considerate, tender-hearted and compassionate, merciful and forgiving, good-natured and sweet-tempered.
 It suggests an inner calm that is not adversely affected by the fluctuating emotions of other people and identifies one who demonstrates an understanding and peaceable spirit, when maligned or misunderstood.

-Both joy in the Lord and gentles of heart are attitudes that should permeate the soul and spirit of the righteous, for we are called upon to be anxious for nothing – but in everything, by prayer and supplication to make our requests known to the Lord, knowing that when we do so – the peace of God, which passes man’s comprehension will flood our hearts and minds in a deepening knowledge of Jesus Christ – our gentle God and gracious Saviour.
+Both joy in the Lord and gentleness of heart are attitudes that should permeate the soul and spirit of the righteous, for we are called upon to: "Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God," knowing that when we do so, "the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus," in a deepening knowledge of Jesus Christ, our gentle God and gracious Saviour.

-Heavenly Father, thank You for the many epistles of Paul and the wealth of information, teachings and training that they contain.
-Help me to walk a walk of watchfulness, knowing that You are returning very soon – and enable me to stand fast in the evil day, to rejoice in the Lord always, to live in the light of Your presence and to let a spirit of gentleness be evident to all, with whom I come in contact – this I ask in Jesus name, AMEN.
+Heavenly Father, thank You for the many epistles of Paul and the wealth of information, teachings, and training that they contain.
+Help me to walk a walk of watchfulness, knowing that You are returning very soon.
+Enable me to stand fast in this evil day, to live in the light of Your presence, and to let a spirit of gentleness be evident to all with whom I come in contact.
+This I ask in Jesus' name, AMEN.